osworx/opencart-event-boilerplate/README.md

 ## language (en-gb)
 The translation we use in the extension.
+Can be translated into any language on demand.

 ## view
 The output we use at the extension settings page.